ujjwalpan001/AmbedkarGPT-Intern-Task/README.md

 ## Known Issues

 ChromaDB's telemetry can be noisy in the console.
 I added a custom stderr filter to suppress those warnings while keeping actual errors visible.
 This doesn't affect functionality, just keeps the output clean.

-## What Could Be Better

-Given more time, I'd add:

-- **Hybrid search** - combining semantic similarity with keyword-based BM25 for better retrieval
-- **Query caching** - storing answers to common questions
-- **Web interface** - a simple Flask or FastAPI UI instead of command line
-- **Reranking** - using a cross-encoder to improve which chunks get sent to the LLM
-- **Better evaluation** - automated testing with ground truth Q&A pairs to measure accuracy